NOTIS’ Community Interpreters Division presents

 - Participants will learn how basic components – roots, prefixes and suffixes – are used to build medical terms, and will be able to understand the meaning of many new terms based on their knowledge of commonly used components.

-- Participants will learn specific terminology from different medical specialties such as cardiology, urology, and neurology.
+- Participants will learn specific terminology from different medical specialties such as cardiology, urology, neurology, and gastroenterology.

 - General medical terms used across different medical settings.